 The information presented in this section pertains to the application/contract for the Office of Residence Life.
 This information is emphasized primarily to respond to some of the more common questions students have regarding the contract.
 Please keep in mind that this section addresses some, not all, of the stated agreement terms.

 Before students are allowed to move in to the residence halls, they must pay a $200 security deposit.
 This deposit is a guarantee against potential damages caused by the resident.
 Should a resident damage his or her room, the $200 security deposit will be applied toward the repair costs.
 All repair costs in addition to this $200 deposit will be billed to the resident.
-If the resident does not damage his or her room, the $200 security deposit will be returned to him or her within 10-14 business day of their final semester living within the residence halls.
+If the resident does not damage his or her room, the $200 security deposit will be returned to him or her within 3-4 weeks of their final semester living within the residence halls.

 Each resident, by signing the application/contract for the Office of Residence Life, agrees to observe all housing and college rules and regulations.